 List of Irregular Verbs -

-???
-Have you read the pages?
-Have you still got a question.
-Ask Ellie. ???
+Have you read these pages, but you still have a question?
+Ask Ellie.

-You're not sure how to say what you want to say?
+Maybe you're not sure how to say what you want to say.
 Ask on the forum.

 These pages are under continual development.
 If there is anything you would like to see included, or you spot anything that needs changing, please let us know.